Banks, Lancashire: North Meols

-Dating from before the Norman conquest, this area of small farming and fishing villages was originally known as Otegrimeles, from the Norse word melr, meaning sand dunes.
+Dating from before the Norman Conquest of 1066, this area of small farming and fishing villages was originally known as Otegrimeles, from the Norse word melr, meaning sand dunes.
 Historically, North Meols centred on St. Cuthbert's Church in Churchtown, although there were vicarages in Crossens, Banks and Birkdale.
 Parts of the parish were almost completely surrounded by water until the drainage of Martin Mere and other marshland was completed.
-This was done by the irrigation and sluice ditches constructed by Thomas Fleetwood of Bank Hall in 1692 with further attempts in 1780.
+This was done by the irrigation and sluice ditches constructed by Thomas Fleetwood of Bank Hall in 1692, with further attempts in 1780.
 The drainage was completed in the 19th century with the construction of Crossens pumping station.
 This left a legacy of fine agricultural soil, which continues to be exploited – the primary industry in the area is farming, especially of flowers and vegetables.

 Banks railway station

 Banks had a station on the West Lancashire Railway which opened on 19 February 1878, on the line between Southport and Preston railway station to carry passengers and produce to be sold at town markets.
 The station had a depot and goods yard for coal merchants.
-The line crossed Hoole Lane, Long Lane and Square House Lane where there were manned level crossings.
+The line crossed Hoole Lane, Long Lane and Square House Lane where there were staffed level crossings.
 Low passenger numbers led to the railway's decline and its closure was assured by the Beeching Axe on 7 September 1964.
 The stone bridge supports that carried the track across the sluice ditches in Banks can still be seen and the station platform still exists.
 The route is used as a public footpath.